A Frequency Domain Approach to Predict Power System Transients: Model and Problem Formulation

+The external input variables $\bm{a}\in \mathbb{R}^{d}$ acting on the equations are power injection from generators, automatic generation control systems, fault-response actions and so on~\cite{chiang2011direct, jia2021transient}.
+In this paper, we mainly consider the uncertainties in power generation and demand, as well as the fault-response actions $\bm{u}$.
+Let the active and reactive net power injection be $\bm{p}$ and $ \bm{q}$, then the external input variables is sometimes written as the tuple $\bm{a}=(\bm{p}, \bm{q}, \bm{u})$.

 Under changing generator and load conditions, power systems are operated to withstand the occurrence of certain contingencies.
-To ensure that cascading outages will not occur for the set of critical disturbances, the state variables need to stay within permissible ranges during the transient process of power system after disturbances~\cite{sauer2021power, chang1995direct}.
-Note that in reality, equations with higher order than \eqref{eq:Dynamic} are used to accurately simulate the dynamics of power system resulted from the interactions of components such as governors and exciters.
-Therefore, each bus is often described by more than 10 equations.
-For even a moderate power system with tens or hundreds of buses, it may be governed by hundreds or thousands of ODEs.
+To ensure that cascading outages will not occur for the set of critical disturbances, the state variables need to stay within permissible ranges during the transient process of power system after disturbances~\cite{sauer2021power, chiang2011direct}.
+For even a moderate power system with tens or hundreds of buses, it may be governed by hundreds or thousands of DAEs.